destiny0313/CSCI3100_Group41-Project-Code/README.md

 ## Implementation
 In this project, our group decided to use C language for implementation.<br/>
-For stage 2 - Initial Code, we are using mySQL and PHP to implement the application.
+For stage 2 - Initial Code, we are using mySQL and PHP to implement the application.<br/>
+To do so, we export sql files of our database from PHPMyAdmin.
+We also write PHP codes in notepad.

 ## Key Dates
 Phase 1 (Due on 13/3/2020) : Project Design Document<br/>